sathomas/jsDataV.is/src/text/ch5/01-library.md

 <figcaption>The Chronoline.js library creates a simple, interactive time line.</figcaption>
 </figure>

 The resulting timeline looks pretty good, but the limitations of the library make it difficult to customize and enhance the timeline further.
-Next, we'll build a new time line from scratch without the library, so we have complete control.
+Next, we'll build a new timeline from scratch without the library, so we have complete control.

 <script>